 There's nothing quite like a romantic ski getaway -- and celebrating Valentine's Day with a mini vacation to the slopes is a must for any ski enthusiast couple.
 Although February 14th falls in the middle of the week in 2017, ski resorts across North America are still gearing up for a big day -- and entire week -- for this mid-season holiday excuse for powder dates and chocolate hearts.
 Candlelit dinners, cozy sleigh rides, and couples massages at luxury spas await at these top ski resorts.
-But first, a look into the check list for the perfect Valentine's ski getaway:
+But first, a look at the check list for the perfect Valentine's ski getaway:

 What You’ll Need: